ita9naiwa/ita9naiwa.github.io/_posts/2020/2020-10-26-on-cogswell-reg.md

 - Embeddings are spread on the Euclidean Space.
 - If two feature vectors are different, then their representations are different.
-It would be good to fill the embedding space with a similar density of embeddings if they are in the Networn $ N $ range.
+It would be good to fill the embedding space with a similar density of embeddings if they are in the range of the input network.

 So [1] Proposed the following objective.